rohank36/day2day/README.md

 Get information on the current weather at your location.

 Made using React and Tailwind CSS, Bored API, OpenWeather API, and the type.fit Quotes API.

+Deployed to production with Vercel.